 Bolt the cable terminal connectors to the ends of the bars in the cable compartment.
-A non-oxidizing grease, such as D50H47 furnished with each equipment, should be used at these connection surfaces.
-The bolts should be tightened with a torque of 35 ft-lbs.
+A non-oxidizing grease, such as GE lubricating grease 0282A2048P009 furnished with each equipment, should be used at these connection surfaces.
+The bolts should be tightened with a torque of 35-40 ft-lbs.